How to cross the border (Allenby/King Hussein Bridge)

 The bus ticket and the Exit Form (photo below) are collected.

-Afterwards, the bus enters Israeli territory.
+Afterward, the bus enters Israeli territory.

 5. Security check